 Conda

-conda is the package and environment manager from Anaconda.
-It is the main method for users to install applications or dependencies at CCI.
-In most situations conda install package-name
+Conda is an open source package and environment management system.
+It is the main method for install user-side applications or dependencies at CCI.
+In most situations conda install package-name is a direct in replacement for PIP in instructions or examples you may be following.

-CCI recommends using miniconda rather than the full anaconda distribution.
+CCI recommends using Miniconda rather than the full Anaconda distribution.

 NOTE: Ensure the proxy is configured in your environment before starting.

-command should now be present in your environment.
+The conda command should now be present in your environment.

 You can search the Anaconda Cloud for available packages.
 Pay attention to the availability of packages for the architecture of the system you're using.